kpwhri/heartsteps/walking-suggestion-service/README.md

 It *must* be called at each of five decision times in a day (even if the participant is currently unavailable).
 *(It is possible that a technical server failure would stop the decision service from being called, but we hope to avoid that situation)*

+### Randomization Schedule

+- During the first week (the study day < 8) after the initialization, the walking suggestion message is randomized with a fixed probability 0.25.
+- Starting on day 8, the walking suggestion is randomized according to the learning algorithm

 ### INPUT-OUTPUT
 The *decision* service outputs a json file (see below for an example of the output)